How to Accept Payments Online (Credit, ACH, PayPal, QR Codes+)

 Though a convenient way of doing business, accepting payments of any kind online comes with a certain amount of risk.
 But there are ways to minimize that risk and keep your customers’ information safe.

 There are a lot of payment processors out there, but not all of them are equally reputable.
 Make sure you do your research and choose a processor that has a good reputation and is known for being secure.
-Some of the most popular and reputable processors include PayPal and Venmo.
+Some of the most popular and reputable processors include Stripe, PayPal and Venmo.

 Encryption is a process that scrambles data so that it can only be decrypted and read by authorized parties.
 Most payment processors use encryption by default, but it’s always good to double-check that the processor you’re using does indeed have this security measure in place.

 Two-factor authentication is an extra layer of security that requires users to provide two pieces of identifying information instead of just one.
-For example, when you log into your PayPal account, you first enter your username and password as usual.
+For example, when you log into your Stripe or PayPal account, you first enter your username and password as usual.

 How do I set up an Online Payment System ?